 Introduction

-You can easily export your models in three different file formats (OBJ, FBX and IGES) directly from the Export Menu in Gravity Sketch VR.
+You can easily export your models in four different file formats (OBJ, GRS, FBX and IGES) directly from the Export Menu in Gravity Sketch VR.
+With Export Presets, you can expedite exporting your model by selecting the right tool and function.

 OBJ File Format